About the program

-Treatment Skills Training focuses on building on your AOD core skills.
-Training will improve your ability to talk about AOD use with your patients, assess if they’re ready to make a change, and decide on an appropriate treatment plan.
+Treatment Skills Training focused on building on your AOD core skills.
+Training aimed to improve your ability to talk about AOD use with your patients, assess if they’re ready to make a change, and decide on an appropriate treatment plan.

-Treatment Skills Training takes approximately 8 hours to complete and is accredited for 40 accredited CPD points through the Continuing Professional Development (CPD) 2020-2022 program.
-You will receive $1,200 upon successful completion of training.
+Treatment Skills Training took a minimum of six hours to complete and was accredited for 40 accredited CPD points through the Continuing Professional Development (CPD) 2020-2022 program.
+Participants received $1,200 upon successful completion of training.

 If you want to access a wide range of AOD educational content and best practice toolkits that you can complete at your own pace via gplearning, then apply for the self-directed learning pathway.

 You will complete a set of core modules that will include case studies and self-reflection exercises.

 Applications to Advanced Skills Training Intake 3 are now closed.

 AOD Connect: Project ECHO